-This Part aims to create a high standard of urban design and improve the public domain within the business centres of the City of Botany Bay.
+This Part aims to create a high standard of urban design and improve the public domain within the business centres of Bayside.
 The general objectives of this Part are:

-- O1 To provide detailed character statements which define the existing and Desired Future Character of each Business Centre and general controls to support the Botany Bay Local Environmental Plan 2013; - O2 To encourage a high level of visual amenity and enhanced pedestrian environment in the Business Centres; - O3 To encourage relevant and appropriate above awning signage; - O4 To identify opportunities where additional open space, community facilities, new infrastructure and other public domain works can be provided; - O5 To encourage design excellence in all elements of the built environment and public domain; - O6 To ensure a high standard of architectural and landscape design in all new developments; - O7 To assist the long term viability of the Business Centres; - O8 To promote sustainable development that improves transport, parking, access and pedestrian outcomes; - O9 To ensure that new development considers the principles of ecologically sustainable development, in particular energy, water and stormwater efficiency, solar access, waste reduction and local bio-diversity, promotes a safe living environment and makes better use of existing infrastructure; - O10 To improve public safety by encouraging activity in the public domain; and - O11 To ensure that the effect of development on the amenity of the surrounding residential area is a key consideration with any development application.
+- O1 To provide detailed character statements which define the existing and Desired Future Character of each Business Centre and general controls to support the Bayside Local Environmental Plan 2021: - O2 To encourage a high level of visual amenity and enhanced pedestrian environment in the Business Centres; - O3 To encourage relevant and appropriate above awning signage; - O4 To identify opportunities where additional open space, community facilities, new infrastructure and other public domain works can be provided; - O5 To encourage design excellence in all elements of the built environment and public domain; - O6 To ensure a high standard of architectural and landscape design in all new developments; - O7 To assist the long term viability of the Business Centres; - O8 To promote sustainable development that improves transport, parking, access and pedestrian outcomes: - O9 To ensure that new development considers the principles of ecologically sustainable development, in particular energy, water and stormwater efficiency, solar access, waste reduction and local bio-diversity, promotes a safe living environment and makes better use of existing infrastructure; - O10 To improve public safety by encouraging activity in the public domain; and - O11 To ensure that the effect of development on the amenity of the surrounding residential area is a key consideration with any development application.

-5.1.3 Section 94 Development Contributions Plan
+5.1.3 Section 7.11 Development Contributions Plan

-The City of Botany Bay Section 94 Contributions Plan applies to development approved by the Consent Authority.
+Bayside Section 7.11 Contributions Plan applies to development approved by the Consent Authority.
 Development contributions are payable for development that increases the worker and resident population.
 The identified infrastructure and public domain works are essential to achieve public amenity and meet the basic needs to support the higher density development anticipated within the Business Centres.